-Current Number of Positive Cases for May
+Current Number of Positive Cases

 *Rapid response numbers do not reflect the actual number of COVID cases.
 Rapid response is calculated by date of positive test, date of collection, among other factors.
 PED will close a school after four rapid responses.